labsyspharm/minerva-public-website/docs/dataset.md

 These two dataset can both be used to follow the tutorial and practice using <span style="color: #278AB0;">**Minerva Author**</span>.
 Download the files to your local computer to use them.

-## About the Datasets

-### Examplar 1 - Multiplex immunofluorescnet images of small lung adenocarcinoma
+## Examplar 1 - Multiplex immunofluorescnet images of small lung adenocarcinoma

 Examplar 1 contains Cyclic Immunofluorescence (CyCIF) images of small lung adenocarcinoma specimens from larger tissue microarray (TMA).